-Also perform the maintenance every 50, 100, and 200 service hours.
+Also perform the maintenance every 50, 100, and 250 service hours.

-25-8-1.
+25-7-1.
 Replacing the fuel filter element

-- · Keep sparks, flames and lit cigarettes away. - At operating temperature, the engine components are hot and can cause a burn. - Disconnect the battery and replace the element after the engine has cooled sufficiently. - Fuel leaked or spilled onto hot surfaces or electrical components could cause a fire. - Drain the fuel from the fuel filter into a container before removing the fuel filter.
+- · Keep sparks, flames and lit cigarettes away. - At operating temperature, the engine components are hot and can cause a burn. - Replace the element after the engine has cooled sufficiently. - Fuel leaked or spilled onto hot surfaces or electrical components could cause a fire. - Drain the fuel from the fuel filter into a container before removing the fuel filter.

-- · Container for fuel waste - 1) Open the engine hood. - 2) Place the container for fuel waste under the fuel filter (1). - After setting the fuel filter (1) cock to the closed position, loosen the retainer ring (2) to remove the cup, and remove the element. - Clean the cup using light oil or a washing agent and install a new element. - Replace the O-ring when replacing the element. - 5) After replacing the fuel filter element, release air from the fuel circuit in accordance with the procedure described on the next page. - After completing the air release procedure, start the engine and check that there are no fuel leaks or abnormalities. - After checking that, stop the engine and close the engine hood.
+- · Container for fuel waste - · Filter wrench for fuel filter cartridge - 1) Open the engine hood. - 2) Place the container for fuel waste under the fuel filter. - 3) Turn the fuel filter cartridge counterclockwise with the filter wrench to remove it. - 4) Clean the filter mount and apply engine oil to the seal surface of a new fuel filter, then mount the filter.
+At that time, fill the with fuel. - 5) After replacing the fuel filter element, release air.
+(Refer to page 3-58.) - 6) After air release, start the engine and check for fuel leak.
+If the there is nothing wrong, stop the engine and close the engine hood.